 Each year, the Association files a 990 Form with the IRS outlining all officers, directors, and employees whose compensation exceeds $100,000.
-Provided by the Association Board, the chart below lists the highest paid 15 Association employees in 2015.
+Provided by the Association Board, the chart linked here lists the highest paid 15 Association employees in 2015.

 Auditor Recommends 10 Steps for Streamlining Accounting

 The Association voted unanimously (with Jerry Yahr absent) to approve recommendations from auditor Gary Porter, appointed in July as the Association’s public accountant for annual audits.